Hybrid event tips for event planners

 Keeping the virtual audience engaged and not feeling excluded from the action is critical.
 Hiring a virtual emcee to represent the remote crowd as a voice and ambassador is a great way to do this.

-The virtual emcee can not only keep the remote audience informed of what’s going on, they can also help to keep the energy up and ensure that everyone is feeling included.
+The virtual emcee can not only keep the remote audience informed of what’s going on, they can help to keep the energy up and ensure everyone is feeling included.

 Planners should be sure to budget for a virtual emcee to represent the remote event.
 This person can help keep everyone engaged and involved.